About

 Course Description

-Dental Hygiene Theory & Practice I This course is designed to support the understanding of the dental hygiene profession.
-It will introduce students to a care model that includes a problem-solving approach of Assessment, Decision-making, Planning, Implementation and Evaluation (ADPIE).
-You will gain knowledge and abilities related to providing clinical care.
+Dental Hygiene Theory & Practice I This course is designed to support your understanding of the dental hygiene profession.
+It will also introduce you to a care model that includes a problem-solving approach involving Assessment, Decision-making/Diagnosis, Planning, Implementation, and Evaluation (ADPIE).
+You will be gaining knowledge and abilities related to providing clinical care.

-Health Sciences I This course provides students with the background to understand the complex relationship between oral and general health.
+Health Sciences I This course will provide you with the background to support your understanding of the complex relationship between oral and general health.
 You will learn about the anatomy and physiology of the head and neck area including an understanding of the human dentition.

-Behavioural Sciences I Behavioural and social sciences support better understanding of individuals and the choices they make.
-These sciences have a significant impact on health throughout the life span.
-You will explore theories of behavioural change to assist people in making healthy choices and developing healthy habits to promote their general and oral health.
+Behavioural Sciences I This course in behavioural and social sciences supports you in better understanding humans and the choices they make.
+You will explore theories of behavioural change to assist you in helping people make healthy choices and develop habits that promote both general and oral health.
+This foundation will enable you to apply psychological, social, and cultural perspectives in practice, enhancing your ability to support patients holistically.

-Dental Hygiene Practice These practice hours will give you opportunities to develop your abilities in oral health prevention.
-You will be introduced to the clinical environment and have the opportunity to develop your abilities to assess the oral health status of people thus promoting your competence to advise people on basic but important oral health issues.
+Dental Hygiene Practice I You will be introduced to the clinical environment and have the opportunity to develop your abilities to assess the oral health status of people thus promoting your ability to advise people on basic but important oral health issues.
 You will be working in simulation settings and with your fellow students to develop these abilities.

 Winter Term